h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_kmeans.rst

     Initialization mode for finding the initial cluster centers.
 More information about the initialization is available at `H2O KMeans Init param documentation <https://h2o-release.s3.amazonaws.com/h2o/rel-SUBST_H2O_RELEASE_NAME/SUBST_H2O_BUILD_NUMBER/docs-website/h2o-docs/data-science/algo-params/init.html>`__.
 - **userPoints**
-    This option allows you to specify array of points, where each point represents coordinates of an initial cluster center.
+    This option allows you to specify an array of points, where each point represents coordinates of an initial cluster center.
 The user-specified points must have the same number of columns as the training observations.
     The number of rows must equal the number of clusters.
 - **estimateK**
     If enabled, the algorithm tries to identify an optimal number of clusters, up to **k** clusters.
 - **k**
-    Number of clusters to generate.
+    A number of clusters to generate.